georgepaterson/coding-conventions/README.md

 ## HTML

+### HTML standards

+Use HTML as defined in the [standards maintained by the W3c](http://www.w3.org/standards/techs/html#w3c_all).

+Further information can be found in the [Web Platform Docs](http://docs.webplatform.org/wiki/html) or on the [Mozilla Developer Network](https://developer.mozilla.org/).

 ### Doctype

 The doctype should be the first element declared on the page and the HTML5 doctype should be used.